Shape and Size Matter — When It Comes to Wine Bottles

 Glass color varies too.
 The bottle may be dark or light, usually with dark green glass for reds and clear or light glass for whites.
 The punt is what you call the dimple in the bottom of the bottle.
 It is a vestige of old-world bottles whose glass was blown by hand.
 The history is unclear, but one thing is agreed upon, the punt is for decoration only today.
 Some think that a punt denotes quality and that flat-bottomed bottles are just for the cheap labels, but that’s only a myth.
 Chances are that the punt was more practical than aesthetic, helping to keep imperfect bottles upright.

-Wine bottle shapes in California
+Wine bottle shapes and sizes in California

 The typical Bourdeaux bottle is straight and tall with squared-off shoulders.
 You’ll find it used for Cabernet, Merlot, Malbec, Zinfandel, and Sauvignon Blanc.